First Experimental Demonstration of Reinforcement Learning-Based Tuning on the PSI Injector 2 Cyclotron: Historical Data Processing and surrogate model

-From the full channel set, a refined subset was selected based on data quality, physical relevance, and model performance in preliminary studies.
-The final input space included: TIs (trim coil currents), CIVs (resonator voltages), AIHS (main coil current), aggregated magnet and air temperatures, MIFs (beam phases), MII7 and MXI1 ionization chambers, and MXC1 beam current.
-These were complemented with engineered features such as estimates of the turn number and a set of stability indicators, the latter mostly defined by MXC1 ripple.
-This combination preserved physical interpretability while enhancing model performance.

-A comprehensive sequence of preprocessing steps was applied to produce a clean and representative dataset for training the surrogate model.
-After these procedures, the resulting dataset comprised 27.3 million datapoints, corresponding to 63.2 days of Injector~2 operation.
+Historical operational data recorded by the PSI archival system were used to construct a data-driven surrogate model for offline RL pretraining.
+Since archive channels operate at different sampling rates, all signals were resampled to a uniform 200 ms interval.
+Only operating periods corresponding to machine configurations representative of the Injector~2 experimental campaign were retained.
+Further details of the data extraction and preprocessing are provided in Appendix~\ref{app:data}.

+Based on accelerator expertise and preliminary feature-selection studies, a reduced set of variables was retained for subsequent modeling.
+The selected features included the trim-coil currents (TIs), resonator voltages (CIVs), main correction coil current (AIHS), beam phases (MIF1--MIF8), beam losses (MII7 and MXI1), extracted beam current (MXC1), and aggregated magnet and air temperatures.
+Additional engineered features, including estimates of the turn number and beam-stability indicators derived from the MXC1 ripple, were incorporated to improve model performance while preserving physical interpretability.

+The final dataset contained approximately 27 million samples, corresponding to more than 63 days of Injector~2 operation.